open-canada/vitals/docs/readme.md

 #### Join the democraatic rallies accross the country in support of restorinng human rights and truth, related to COVID and vaccines

 Many rallies are happening all over  the country.
-The biggest one is happening now in Ottawa (#ConvoyForFreedom).
-Join it - to experience yourself "The Wind of Change".
+Join them - to experience yourself "The Wind of Change".

 <center>
   **LEARN RAW FACTS -- THINK FOR YOUSELF -- ACT NOW!**